PsychoBird/RevelariOS/README.md

 # RevelariOS - "To Reveal - for iOS"

 RevelariOS is a CLI memory scanner meant for the average user.
-SearchKit (searchkit.h) is also included for developers to use to add memory searching in their own projects.
+SearchKit (SearchKit/SearchKit.h) is also included for developers to use to add memory searching in their own projects.

 ## RevelariOS CLI Features: